 I was captivated by the view as we drove through the highest point of the estate towards the winery.
 Blue sea sparkled in the distance and the South Downs graduated from natural thickets, wild flowers and grassland into a bowl of lush, green regimented vines marching into the distance.

 Rathfinny Wine Estate tour and wine tasting

 Richard James, the estate’s Operations and Environment Officer took us straight into the vines explaining why different vines are planted in certain areas.
 Rathfinny has three main types of vine; Chardonnay, Pinot Noir and Pinot Meunier.
 Small quantities of Pinot Blanc and Pinot Gris are also grown.

 Rathfinny’s vines, which are mainly from French rootstock, are high grafted to prevent frost damage.
 Frost only occurs at the bottom of the bowl and we could feel the difference in temperature as we walked downhill to the bottom.
 Pinot Noir is planted lower down as it prefers a damper soil.

 The vines are planted in dead straight rows – German GPS enabled machinery helped with this.
 With a difference of less than 14mm from the top of the row to the bottom, the precision of the rows are a thing of beauty.

-The state-of-the-art winery is our next stop and was designed by a local architect using locally sourced materials.
+The state-of-the-art winery was designed by a local architect using locally sourced materials.
 A wild-flower planted roof follows the rolling lines of the South Downs.
 The building is designed to be sustainable using recycled water, where possible, and solar panels for energy.
 We take a tour of the presses and gleaming fermentation equipment.